lanl/LaGriT/docs/index.md

     </label>
     <div class="accordion-content">

-    <p>LaGriT works on a single or multiple mesh objects.
+    <p>LaGriT works on a single or multiple mesh objects which can be created or read from a file.
 The actions on the mesh object are driven by mesh commands and their options.
-These commands can be called interactively on a command line, or scripted through a LaGriT style input file.
+These commands can be called interactively on a command line, or scripted with an input file.
 LaGriT will write two output files upon completion, by default they are lagrit.out (summary and reports for each command) and lagrit.log (saved commands).
-See the following for more details.
+See the following about using the commands.
+Refer to Tutorials and Examples for help with syntax and work flow.
     </p>

     <ul>